kent-map/kent/theatre/canterbury-theatre.md

 In AD597, Saint Augustine landed in Kent and converted many to Christianity.

 A hundred years later, attitudes had changed towards theatre.
 Archbishop Theodore of Canterbury banned all wandering players and condemned folk plays.
-He issued ecclesiastical laws condemning ‘Hoodening’ performances, most popular in East Kent around Christmastime.
+He issued ecclesiastical laws condemning [Hoodening](/19c/19c-hoodening/) performances, most popular in East Kent around Christmastime.

 Around AD 1180, Canterbury’s Guild Hall was built on the corner of the High Street and Guildhall Street.
 Although, mainly used for municipal purposes, it occasionally held musical events.